Op-eds & statements

 Dec.
 11, 2018

 MOSAIC CEO Olga Stachova wrote an Op-Ed about Google Translate that was distributed in publications across Canada.
-With Google Translate and other instant translation apps used so frequently and in in so many situations, the article sounds a caution that there are many instances where professional translators and interpreters are appropriate and necessary.
+With Google Translate and other instant translation apps used so frequently and in so many situations, the article sounds a caution that there are many instances where professional translators and interpreters are appropriate and necessary.
 Read the op-ed in any of the links here:

 WestCoast Crossroads – Dec.
 13, 2018